How We'd Make It Better: Microsoft Teams

 How we’d make it better:

 Other video conferencing applications like GoToMeeting can detect that you are trying to talk when your microphone is muted and they display a message on top of the microphone icon letting you know “You’re muted” — hopefully before someone on the call yells at you.
-They also use a solid green icon to indicate an “On” state and a grey icon to indicate and ‘Off’ state for your microphone, camera, and screen sharing options.
+They also use a solid green icon to indicate an “On” state and a grey icon to indicate an ‘Off’ state for your microphone, camera, and screen-sharing options.
 This use of dramatically different colors helps the user know when their microphone is “On” vs “Off”.

 Call Selected People

 Having several people be part of a ‘team’ in a group chat can be convenient for discussions and sharing ideas but arranging calls between members of that team can sometimes get tricky.
-If one or several members are out that day, or you simply need to speak with a few people in that group chat, the Teams app requires you to make a call to the whole team or create an entire new group chat.
+If one or several members are out that day, or you simply need to speak with a few people in that group chat, the Teams app requires you to make a call to the whole team or create an entirely new group chat.

 How we’d make it better: